 Luckily human brains come equipped to ride storms and adapt to waves.
 Whether your flame fizzles or reignites depends more on your ability to ratchet up neurochemicals that fuel adventure for whatever else you do.

 Believe it or not simple choices you make often impact the brain for success or failure.
-Literally reshaped by chemical and electrical activity, your brain’s plasticity reboots daily in response to what you do.
+Literally reshaped by chemical and electrical activity, your brain’s plasticity reboots daily in response to your choices and actions.